 The Victoria Tunnel is a preserved 19th-century waggonway under Newcastle's streets, built by the Victorians to carry coal and re-used as an air raid shelter during World War 2.
-Following COVID-19 closures, the Tunnel will reopen to the public on Friday 24th July.
+We are currently running single-household one-hour tours fully revised for Covid 19 guidelines.
 Book your tickets now.

 So many things to see and do in Ouseburn Valley